AmrutaJanbhor/AlgoZenith-Alumni-Hub/README.md

-We developed this project during our First hackathon-Algoforge
+We developed Alumni Hub project during our First hackathon-Algoforge